codethor0/secure-code-reasoner/README.md

 - Does not modify or remediate code automatically
 - Does not provide production-grade security sandboxing (subprocess isolation is advisory)
 - Does not execute untrusted code without explicit user consent
-- Does not make network calls unless explicitly enabled via --allow-network
+- Attempts to block network calls via Python-level interception unless explicitly enabled via --allow-network.
+Bypasses are possible (C extensions, ctypes, importing socket before hooks).
-- Does not write files unless explicitly enabled via --allow-file-write
+- Attempts to block file writes via Python-level interception of `open()` unless explicitly enabled via --allow-file-write.
+Bypasses are possible (os.open(), pathlib, C extensions).
-- Does not use shell=True in subprocess calls
+- Uses subprocess.run() with command lists (not shell=True) in current implementation
-- Does not bypass path validation (all paths are resolved and validated)
+- Path validation: All paths are resolved and validated, but scripts may access parent directories if file writes are enabled

 Default restrictions:

-- Network access: Disabled by default
+- Network access: Disabled by default (Python-level interception, bypasses possible)
-- File writes: Disabled by default
+- File writes: Disabled by default (Python-level interception of `open()`, bypasses possible)
 - Execution timeout: 30 seconds by default
-- Path traversal: Prevented via Path.resolve() and existence checks
+- Path traversal: Partially prevented via Path.resolve() and existence checks.
+Scripts may access parent directories if file writes are enabled.

 ## Limitations